Road Closures Near 801 Broadway Parking Garage

 Phone: (443) 923-4409

-Dr. Alison Pritchard is a licensed clinical psychologist and research scientist in the Department of Neuropsychology at the Kennedy Krieger Institute, as well as the director of the Neuropsychology Research Lab.
+Dr. Alison Pritchard is a licensed clinical psychologist and research scientist in the Department of Neuropsychology at the Kennedy Krieger Institute, as well as the program director of the Neuropsychology Research Lab and the Neuropsychology Research Training Program.
 She holds an appointment as Instructor in Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.